MSU-CSE491/cse_491_fall_2023/source/core/DEVELOPER_NOTES.md

 - Should we add functionality to extract a portion of the grid?
 - Should we allow a WorldGrid representing only a section of grid, but with an offset and possibly a pointer back to the main grid it's part of?

+## `Entity.hpp`

+- Should we use a better/different structure for properties?
+Right now properties can only have a `double` value, but we could use `std::variant` to allow for a set of allowed values, or even `std::any`.

+## `AgentBase.hpp`

+- Should Agents keep a link back to the world they're from?
+- Should Agents all have a facing?
+(Or should all entities even?)